quicwg/base-drafts/draft-ietf-quic-transport.md

 The `extension_data` field of the quic_transport_parameters extension defined in
 {{QUIC-TLS}} contains a TransportParameters value.
 TLS encoding rules are therefore used to encode the transport parameters.
-As show in
+As shown in
-{{figure-transport-parameters}} TransportParameters consists of either an indication of the initial version used by the client or the negotiated version and supported versions provided by the server followed by a list of other transport parameters that contain a parameter ID and optional value prefixed
+{{figure-transport-parameters}}, TransportParameters consists of either an indication of the initial version used by the client or the negotiated version and supported versions provided by the server followed by a list of other transport parameters that contain a parameter ID and optional value prefixed